 “Sooo, why aren’t you a perfect parent then?”

 Good question.
 Sin has no real power over me, but as much as I choose to submit to darkness, darkness will reign in my life.

 Satan can still tempt us.
 He can whisper whatever he wants.
 That’s why our real battle is against him.
-And he’s cleaver; I’ve also been dabbling in C.S Lewis’s “The Screwtape Letters”, where the author illustrates the strategy the enemy uses against us.
+And he’s clever.
+I’ve also been dabbling in C.S Lewis’s “The Screwtape Letters”, where the author illustrates the strategy the enemy uses against us.
 It’s truly eye-opening to realize how cunning Satan is.
 He’s not stupid, and he’s not new to the game.
 He’s going to whisper,

 You’re not really free from sin, you worm, don’t you remember how you lost it with your preschooler last week?
 You’re good for nothing.

 It’s a good thing God’s tricked into seeing Jesus when he looks at you, because if he really saw you, he’d be disgusted.